This is complete guide on leadership in project management.

 - Calm under pressure

 - Decision Maker

-In short, it is a desire to do everything better even if nobody’s watching.
+In short, Continuous Improvement is a desire to do everything better even if nobody’s watching.

 Don’t confuse it with gold plating.
 The goal is not to deliver more but to deliver more efficiently.

-And here you will need integrity, consistency, and a vision on how to make it happen.
+And here you’ll need integrity, consistency, and a vision on how to make it happen.